Enjoy living a sustainable off-grid life in paradise, Hawaii, USA

 - growing (from seed, air-layering, and cuttings), watering, fertilizing and plantings

-- weeding and spreading perennial peanut, and sweet potato
+- weeding and spreading comfrey, perennial peanut, and sweet potato, mexican sunflower

-* feeding and talking to the ducks, chickens, & goats
+* feeding and caring for ducks, chickens, goats, and dogs

 * harvesting